The art of cinema can do many things. It can enlighten, inform and criticize

 Instead of just hiring a sniper or explosives expert Eddie has some imaginative

-testify is to load a crate filled with a plethora of poisonous snakes on board,
+loading a crate with a plethora of poisonous snakes.
+Once on board, they

-compartment, damage the environmental controls to make sure the temperature is
+compartment and damage the environmental controls to ensure the temperature is

 just right for the little beasties and set a timer to let the snakes out mid